| | |

 • Add the vinegar to the pan.
 It will quickly release a sharp, intense aroma.
 Allow the vinegar to cook for about 2 minutes or until the overwhelming pungency fades.

 • Pour the cream into the pan.
 Season it with a large pinch of salt and some freshly cracked black pepper.
 Stir the lobster to coat it in cream, then let the sauce gently bubble until it leaves a track in the pan, about 2 to 3 minutes.
-Remove the pan from the heat, adjust the seasoning to taste, and serve immediately on top of buttered toast, mashed potatoes, fries, or anything else you like.
+Remove the pan from the heat, adjust the seasoning to taste, and serve immediately on top of fries, buttered toast, mashed potatoes, or anything else you like.

 Recipe Notes